ionic-team/ionic-docs/src/content/faq/glossary.md

   <section id="capacitor">
     <a href="capacitor"><h3>Capacitor</h3></a>
-    <p><a href="https://capacitor.ionicframework.com/" target="_blank">Capacitor</a> is a cross-platform app runtime that makes it easy to build web apps that run natively on iOS, Android, Electron, and the web.
+    <p><a href="https://capacitor.ionicframework.com/" target="_blank">Capacitor</a> is an open source cross-platform app runtime that allows web-based apps to run natively on iOS, Android, Electron, and the web.
 It's helpful to refer to these apps "Native Progressive Web Apps" and they represent the next evolution beyond the traditional Hybrid app mentality.
-Capacitor was created and actively developed / supported by Ionic, the company.
+Capacitor was created and is actively developed/supported by Ionic, the company.
     </p>
   </section>

   <section id="cli">
     <a href="#cli"><h3>CLI</h3></a>
-    <p>A CLI, or command-line interface, is text-based interface for interacting with a program.
+    <p>A CLI, or <strong>C</strong>ommand-<strong>L</strong>ine <strong>I</strong>nterface, is a text-based interface for interacting with a program.
 The common command-line app for a Mac user is the Terminal app, and Windows users often use Command Prompt.
-The Ionic community often uses this term to refer to <a href="https://ionicframework.com/docs/v1/cli/" target="_blank">Ionic's CLI</a>.
+The Ionic community often uses this term to refer to <a href="https://ionicframework.com/docs/v1/cli/">Ionic's CLI</a>.
 Ionic's CLI can be used for a number of things, such as creating production builds of an app, running the development server, and accessing <a href="/pro/" target="_blank">Ionic commercial services</a>.</p>
   </section>

   <section id="commonjs">
     <a href="#commonjs"><h3>CommonJS</h3></a>
-    <p>CommonJS is a group that defines standard formats for JavaScript APIs.
+    <p><a href="https://webpack.github.io/docs/commonjs.html" target="_blank">CommonJS</a> is a group that defines standard formats for JavaScript APIs.
 They have defined standards for JavaScript modules and packages.</p>
-    <p><a href="https://webpack.github.io/docs/commonjs.html" target="_blank">CommonJS</a></p>
   </section>

   <section id="cordova">
     <a href="#cordova"><h3>Cordova</h3></a>
-    <p><a href="https://cordova.apache.org" target="_blank">Apache Cordova</a> is a mobile application development framework that transforms standard HTML/CSS/JS into full-fledged native apps.
+    <p><a href="https://cordova.apache.org" target="_blank">Apache Cordova</a> is an open source mobile application development framework that transforms standard HTML/CSS/JS into full-fledged native apps.
 It provides a JavaScript API for accessing native device functionality, such as the camera or accelerometer.
 Cordova contains the necessary build tools for packaging webapps for iOS, Android, and Windows Phone.</p>
   </section>

   <section id="cors">
     <a href="#cors"><h3>CORS</h3></a>
-    <p><a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS" target="_blank">CORS</a> is a mechanism for servers to control client access to web assets.</p>
+    <p><a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS" target="_blank">CORS</a> (Cross-Origin Resource Sharing) is a mechanism for servers to control client access to web assets.</p>
   </section>

   <section id="decorators">
     <a href="#decorators"><h3>Decorators</h3></a>
     <p>Decorators are expressions that return a function.
-They basically allow you to take an existing function, and extend its behavior.
+They allow you to take an existing function, and extend its behavior.
 With TypeScript, you can also decorate <i>classes</i> and <i>parameters</i>.
 When you decorate a <strong>class</strong>, you are wrapping and extending the behavior of its constructor.
 In other words, the decorator will add some functionality when the constructor is called, and will then return the original constructor.
 When you decorate a <strong>parameter</strong>, you are wrapping the argument that gets passed in for that parameter.
-In other words, the decorator will add functionality when an argument is passed to the method, and then return the original argument.
+The decorator will add functionality when an argument is passed to the method, and then return the original argument.
     </p>
   </section>